-zappi is an EV charging point with special eco charging modes to optimise self-consumption of on-site solar PV, wind etc. Specifically it has three charging modes:
+The Zappi is an EV chargepoint with special eco charging modes designed to optimise self-consumption of on-site solar PV.
+It is designed and manufactured in the UK by myenergi, with over 500,000 devices shipped globally.
+It has three charging modes:

 To supplement the ECO and ECO+ modes, there are various optional boost functions, designed to ensure your car achieves minimum levels of charge whatever the weather.
 More on these below.

-The zappi charger is available in either a 7kW single phase or 22kW 3-phase version.
-You can choose either of these with a tethered Type 2 6.5m cable or untethered, and in a white or black finish.
+The current model is the Zappi 2.1, which supports both 7kW single-phase and 22kW three-phase applications in a single unit.
+You can choose a tethered Type 2 6.5m cable or untethered socket, in white or black finish.

-The single phase 7kW version is suitable for most domestic installations, while the 3-phase is ideal for commercial properties where this electricity supply is available.
+The single-phase version is suitable for most domestic installations, while three-phase is available for commercial properties where that supply is available.

-The eddi is similar to an iBoost or Immersun, in that it diverts excess solar generation to the hot water tank.
-If you install zappi and eddi, you can choose whether to prioritise zappi or eddi.
+The Eddi is similar to an iBoost or Immersun in that it diverts excess solar generation to the hot water tank.
+If you install both the Zappi and the Eddi, you can choose whether to prioritise the car or the hot water, all managed through the myenergi app.

-To supplement the ECO and ECO+ modes, there are various optional boost functions, designed to ensure your car achieves minimum levels of charge whatever the weather.
+To supplement the ECO and ECO+ modes, the Zappi includes several boost functions to ensure your car achieves the charge level you need whatever the weather:

-The zappi’s a great product with all bases covered – just what you need if you drive an EV and you want to optimise the use of your solar.
+The Zappi is a great product with all bases covered, the obvious choice if you drive an EV and want to make the most of your solar generation.

 Learn more about home charging with our free guide: